UBC-Snowbots/Snowflake/README.md

 ## Arduino Development
 - When developing the firmware/Arduino parts of the software, we've made a complete arduino workspace in `src/firmware`.
 This way you don't need to worry about downloading the libraries yourself!
 - In order to use this, go to your Arduino IDE's Preferences dialog box and use `/your/path/to/Snowflake/src/firmware` as your sketchbook directory.
 Open arduino sketches in the workspace and they will work!

+## INTEL REALSENSE
+Intel Realsense is a sensor that captures a 3D depth map of the environment in front of the sensor.
+This 3D depth map is called a **point cloud**, which is essentially just a list (vector in c++) that contains a bunch of points, where each point contains the x, y, and z coordinates, as well as a color value associated to it.
+- **Visualizing the input from the realsense**: Run `roslaunch realsense2_camera rs_rgbd.launch` to launch realsense.
+You should be able to see the point cloud at the topic named `/camera/depth_registered/points` in `rviz`.
+- **Recording a rosbag from the Realsense**: Recording a rosbag  from the Realsense is useful, because you can record the input from the sensor and play it as many time as you want after recording it.
+That way, you don't need the physical sensor and you don't to "capture" the same thing every time you run it.
+    1. Launch realsense using `roslaunch realsense2_camera rs_rgbd.launch`.
+    2. Record a rosbag by running `rosbag record /camera/depth_registered/points <options>`.
+See `rosbag record -h` for the list of options.
+To stop the recording, just press ctrl+c.
+E.g. `rosbag record /camera/depth_registered/points --split --duration 1m --max-splits 3 -o ../rosbags/tennis_ball/` - split files every 1 minute, split for maximum of 3 times, and store the rosbag in ` ../rosbags/tennis_ball/` folder.
+    3. Stop the realsense node (ctrl+c the process launched in step 1)
+    4. Run `rosbag play path/to/rosbag/file -l`. `path/to/rosbag/file` is the path to the rosbag generated in step 2.
+Note that the `-l` flag loops the recording so it will play forever until you terminate it manually (using ctrl+c).
+    5. Open `rviz`.
+You should be able to see the recording of the point cloud at `/camera/depth_registered/points`.

 ## Debugging Tips
 - If something is happening that does not seem to correspond to your code, (ex. if your node is subscribing to the totally wrong topic) try deleting the `build` and `devel` folders (if present) to remove any "cached" information